ontiyonke/Hack-School-Winter-Session-5/README.md

 ######Main Screen
 * Build out a ListView that loads in the appropriate Pokemon based on the row number
 * Figure out how to parse the CSV file to get the right Pokemon data.
-Hint refer to the following link if stuck: http://stackoverflow.com/questions/5360628/get-and-parse-csv-file-in-android
+You've been provided with a class that should handle the majority of the work for you
 * Each cell should have an ImageView and Textview with the right data loaded
 * When pressed each cell should transition from the current MainActivity into the StatsActivity